Azure-Samples/azure-monitor-opencensus-python/docs_samples/01_python_app_insights_overview.md

 ## Sending trace data

-- Open the `./SimpleApps/trace.py` file
+- Open the `./docs_samples/SimpleApps/trace.py` file, notice that the connection string is being pulled from an environment variable rather than being hard coded.
 - Press **F5** to run the file
 - Switch to the Azure Portal
 - Browse to your lab resource group